zenparsing/proposal-private-symbols/README.md

 With the introduction of private symbols, the shadow target technique is transformed from a practical constriant into a necessary constraint for the implementation of secure membranes.

 Membranes are not transparent with respect to private symbols.
-Given some private symbol `p` shared by objects on both sides of the membrane, property access using `p` as a key will in general yield different results when applied to a membrane-proxy versus the object that it wraps.
+Given some private symbol `p` shared by objects on both sides of the membrane, property access using `p` as a key will, in general, yield different results when applied to a membrane-proxy versus the object that it wraps.
 Properties that are keyed with private symbols are effectively isolated to the object graph in which they are used.

-Given that the primary use case for private symbols is property encapsulation at a module or package level, this limitation on the transparency of membranes seems acceptable.
+It is not possible for a membrane to support both both privacy and transparency at the same time.
+If a membrane allows privacy, then it must reject transparency: operations involving private state must be isolated to their own object graph.
+If a membrane is perfectly transparent, then it cannot support privacy: operations involving supposedly "private" keys would have to be intercepted by, and leaked to, the proxy.

 __*Can private symbols be used for branding?*__